 Why build an online community around “learning from incidents”?

 We're at an age in software where learning from incidents is pivotal to our companies’ continued successes.
-There is a massive opportunity for Software Engineers to learn more about the applications of Resilience Engineering, Human Factors, and Systems Safety to their everyday work with the goal of learning how we can extract value from incidents and surprises.
-I created this website/community to help longtime, new, and aspiring software engineers and software engineering leaders to learn more about these fields, and distilling expertise within their organizations through conversation, research, and sharing of ideas.
+There is a massive opportunity for Software Engineers to learn more about the applications of Resilience Engineering, Human Factors, and Systems Safety to their everyday work with the goal of learning how we can extract value and build expertise from incidents and surprises.
+I created this website/community to help longtime, new, and aspiring software engineers and leaders learn more about these fields, and practice it within their organizations through conversation, research, and sharing of ideas.

 We, as an industry, tend to think we’re currently doing a reasonable job with incidents and learning from them; this is evidenced in conference talks, blogs, and more that repeat the same general advice that is almost bare bones for other safety-critical industries (yes, software is safety-critical).
 However, I haven’t seen us often look at notions like SRE and other forms of software safety best practices popular today with a critical lens.
 As a result, we are limiting ourselves in how we actually improve from incidents, near misses, etc. Organizations’ greatest issues with software safety remain not taking the time to know how far behind the curve they may be.